Gere321123/Number-of-prime-numbers-and-twin-prime-numbers/README.md

 # Number Of Primes And Twin Primes

-I was 21 years old when I proved it and wrote it down!
+I can prove this formulas!
 Basically, it's a shortcut if you like to determine the number of prime numbers or twin primes.

-(I can prove this)

 ----------------------------------------------------------------------------------------------------------------------
 © My method :D